Orange Knowledge Programme

 ** the Van Hall Larenstein institutional TOEFL code is: 4478.

 **Please check the specific admission requirements of your study programme to see whether or not you might be exempted from providing proof of your English language proficiency.
 If you are not exempted, it is mandatory to provide proof of English proficiency with one of the mentioned certificates.
+What happens if you are not able to provide the above official language test results?
+If your previous education was taught in English and you can proof this with a medium of instruction statement from the university you can still apply.
+You then need to do an alternative online language test.
+After you hand in your medium of instruction statement you will receive further instructions from us.

 Important: In your CV or motivation letter, you will need to state that you wish to apply for the Nuffic OKP scholarship.
 This is to ensure Van Hall Larenstein knows whether it needs to send you the instructions for the OKP application.
 Please also briefly explain in your CV or motivation letter why you would like to receive the OKP scholarship.

 After Van Hall Larenstein has performed the eligibility check, you will receive a letter (email) informing you about the results.
-Candidates who have been found eligible to be admitted to a study programme at Van Hall Larenstein University will receive a letter with a link to the Atlas application system and detailed instructions on how to submit your scholarship application.
+Candidates who have been found eligible to be admitted to a study programme at Van Hall Larenstein University will receive a letter with a link to the Delta application system and detailed instructions on how to submit your scholarship application.

 Please note that the set of documents required for the application at Van Hall Larenstein and for the scholarship differ.
 For the list of required documents needed for your application at Van Hall Larenstein, please consult our application page.
-Regarding the OKP application, you will need to prepare a number of additional documents and upload them in the Atlas system.
-The set of required documents for the NFP application includes:
+Regarding the OKP application, you will need to prepare a number of additional documents and upload them in the Delta system.
+The set of required documents for the OKP application includes:

 - Employer statement